 OSHA’s most-cited violation breach is still, fall protection.
 Fall safety has been the leading cause of occupational injuries for consecutive ten years.
 Fall protection is crucial.
 Every week, up to five construction workers are killed in falls.
 Fall security is a significant challenge that has persisted and necessarily requires a zero-tolerance approach.
 To eradicate the fall safety threat, any employer or association must take all required steps and training courses.
-Fall protection is covered in both the 10-hour and 30-hour OSHA outreach courses.
+Fall protection is covered in both the 10-Hour and 30-Hour OSHA outreach courses.
 Companies may protect workers from falls in a variety of areas, through the use of conventional methodologies such as guardrail mechanisms, protection net frameworks, and personal fall protection frameworks, the use of appropriate work practices, and the arranging of suitable planning.
 Companies can also ensure workers’ safety by introducing them to the OSHA 30 construction online training course, which provides adequate knowledge about site safety topics pertinent to the construction industry and potential site hazards.

 Fall prevention plans should be in place to protect employees from tumbling down overhead platforms, work tables, floor openings, and stepping stools.
 Similarly, OSHA needs a fall insurance plan in the general industry, 8 feet in longshoring tasks, 6 feet in the development industry, and 5 feet in the dockyard.
 When dealing with heavy equipment or dangerous gear, OSHA often needs a fall protection strategy.
 Each floor opening, as well as any other surface that needs fall protection, should be guarded.
 For all open-sided points, a watchman rail is required.
 On walking surfaces, a fall safety protocol should be followed to prevent workers from slipping onto dangerous material.